Adesdesk/Custom-Subnet-with-Avalanche-HyperSDK/README.md

 Any advise for common problems or issues.
 * Make sure Go is on your path, defined on your terminal, if not you can do so by running export PATH=$PATH:$(go env GOPATH)/bin
 If this path doesn’t work, you can also try export PATH=$PATH:/usr/local/go/bin
-* If you get a permissions denied error, try running these scripts with the bash command (i.e.bash ./scripts/run.sh) Load the demo private key included on the project ./build/token-cli key import demo.pk and ./build/token-cli chain import-anr
+* If you get a permissions denied error, try running these scripts with the bash command (i.e. bash ./scripts/run.sh) Load the demo private key included on the project ./build/token-cli key import demo.pk and ./build/token-cli chain import-anr

 ## Authors